 Claiming dependents on your taxes is usually a fairly straightforward procedure, but in some cases, more than one person (or couple filing jointly) will claim someone as a dependent, muddying the process.
 The most common example is when divorced or separated parents both want to claim their children as dependents for tax purposes.

-Dependents can have a large impact on taxes — not just from the exemption for dependents and the ability to claim Head of Household filing status, but also through tax credits such as the Child Tax Credit, the Child and Dependent Care Tax Credit, and the Earned Income Tax Credit.
+Dependents can have a large impact on taxes — not just from the ability to claim Head of Household filing status, but also through tax credits such as the Child Tax Credit, the Child and Dependent Care Tax Credit, and the Earned Income Tax Credit.
 Both the qualification and the amount of potential credit are affected by the dependents that you can claim.

-When more than one person (parents or otherwise) are claiming the same dependent and there is no custody, divorce, or separation agreement outlining who may claim the exemption, the IRS has a series of tie-breaker rules used to determine whose claim is accepted and whose is rejected.
+When more than one person (parents or otherwise) is claiming the same dependent and there is no custody, divorce, or separation agreement outlining who may claim the credits, the IRS has a series of tie-breaker rules used to determine whose claim is accepted and whose is rejected.
 In order, these rules are:

 - Relationship – Parents take preference over non-parents in the case of competing claims.

-- Income – When the residency ruling is the same, the parent with the highest adjusted gross income (AGI) may claim the exemption, generally assuming that they have provided more support.
+- Income – When the residency ruling is the same, the parent with the highest adjusted gross income (AGI) may claim the credits, generally assuming that they have provided more support.

-For unmarried parents, the parents are allowed to decide who claims the exemption as long as the parents and children lived in the same household all year and both parents qualify.
+For unmarried parents, the parents are allowed to decide who claims the credits as long as the parents and children lived in the same household all year and both parents qualify.

 The IRS does not handle any disputes up front.
-Whoever files their tax form first and claims the dependent receives the exemption, and whoever files second will have their tax return rejected.
-It is best to work out an agreement with your ex or soon-to-be-ex before filing to avoid inadvertent problems – otherwise, you will have to work out the issue through the IRS Customer Service department to determine if you have a reasonable claim to the exemption or if you will just have to forgo the claim and any corresponding credits.
+Whoever files their tax form first and claims the dependent receives the credits, and whoever files second will have their tax return rejected.
+It is best to work out an agreement with your ex or soon-to-be-ex before filing to avoid inadvertent problems – otherwise, you will have to work out the issue through the IRS Customer Service department to determine if you have a reasonable claim to the credits or if you will just have to forgo the claim.
 If you e-filed, you will have to resubmit a paper copy to allow the IRS to apply the tiebreaker rules.

 Custodial parents can allow the non-custodial parent to claim the dependent if he or she relinquishes the rights by submitting IRS Form 8332, "Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent."
 The form allows you to relinquish the rights for one year or multiple years, or revoke a previous relinquishing of rights.
 In the end, the custodial parent has control.